department-of-veterans-affairs/va.gov-team/products/disability/rated-disabilities/README.md

 [More information](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/ebenefits/research/disabilities-dependents-usability-1119/disabilities-dependents-usability-summary.md)

 ## Solution Approach
-Primarily, the solution has consisted of migrating this tool from the `ebenefits` subdomain over to VA.gov, linking from a place that makes sense (dashboard or MyVA) and implementing the VA.gov's new design system.
+Primarily, the solution has consisted of migrating this tool from the `ebenefits` subdomain over to VA.gov, linking from a place that makes sense (disability hub to an authenticated landing page if needed) and implementing the VA.gov's new design system.

 ## Value Propositions
 #### User Value